Intellectual Property Department

 Q: Can I take action against a company using my trade mark in its name as a front for activities that infringe my mark?

 A: Yes, the unauthorised use of another person's trade mark as part of a trade name or company name is trade mark infringement.
-You can take action against the infringement under Hong Kong law if the infringing activity takes place in Hong Kong, or under Mainland law if the infringing activity takes place in the Mainland.
+You can take action against the infringement under Hong Kong law if the infringing activity takes place in the Hong Kong SAR, or under Mainland law if the infringing activity takes place in the Mainland of China.

 Registered trade marks - alteration